Rodney Street, Hong Kong

 Rodney Street (樂禮街) is a street in Admiralty East, Central and Western District, Hong Kong.
-It connects with Queensway in the south and Harcourt Road in the north.
+It connects with Queensway in the south and Harcourt Road in the north, but the northbound direction is divided at the junction with Derby Street, and vehicles cannot drive directly from Queensway to Harcourt Road.

 Namesake

 The name Rodney Street comes from HMS Rodney as Admiralty was once the Naval Dockyard Admiralty Dock, the headquarters of British Navy in Hong Kong.
 Rodney comes from Baron Rodney, in which the famous is George Brydges Rodney, 1st Baron Rodney in the 18th century.